This area of Northampton included in 98 locations where BT is rolling out internet speed upgrade

-BT reveals 98 locations across UK set for 'ultrafast' internet speeds upgrade - including this area in Northampton
+Openreach reveals 98 locations across UK set for 'ultrafast' internet speeds upgrade - including one area in Northampton

 The upgrade will involve moving from copper wire to full fibre, which will provide ultrafast speeds and improve reliability